Vikashkumar81021/Task-management/README.md

 ###5️⃣ Run the Backend Server
 node --watch src/server.js
 Server will start on http://localhost:8000

+###5️⃣ depolye DB on mongoDB Atlas

+Server will start on http://localhost:8000
 ###6️⃣ API Documentation

 Swagger UI is available at: